NewsHounds

 As soon as the DNC ended, however, everybody went back to the sarcastically curled upper lip and the insinuatingly stunning Cavuto mark.
 Will the foxy faithful also turn on that dime?
 Stay tuned and you shall see for yourself.

-bemused commented 2012-09-10 03:42:43 -0400 · Flag
+Bemused commented 2012-09-10 03:42:43 -0400 · Flag

 I’d really like them to explain how off-shoring and stashing cash away in off-shore accounts will create jobs in the USA.